-Tea sometimes referred to as an infusion or “steeping” saffron.
-This is exactly the same principle you use in making any tea – the longer the saffron steeps, the stronger its flavor, aroma and color.
+Tea is sometimes referred to as an infusion or “steeping” saffron.
+This is exactly the same principle you use in making any tea – the longer the saffron steeps, the stronger its flavor, aroma, and color.

-Where saffron preparation differs from tea is that you can release saffron effectively in hot liquid such as water, broth or milk or in room temperature white wine, vodka, rosewater, orange blossom water, white vinegar or citrus juice.
+Where saffron preparation differs from tea is that you can release saffron effectively in a hot liquid such as water, broth, or milk or in room temperature white wine, vodka, rosewater, orange blossom water, white vinegar, or citrus juice.

-The amount of liquid is not important; use whatever is called for in your recipe or adds just a teaspoon or two of hot water to a recipe, which will not harm it.
+The amount of liquid is not important; use whatever is called for in your recipe or add just a teaspoon or two of hot water to a recipe, which will not harm it.

 Then put the threads or powdered saffron in the liquid and leave it for a minimum of 20 minutes before you add this “tea” to the recipe.
 Do not remove the saffron threads from the liquid.

 They continue to release aroma, flavor, and color for up to 24 hours which is why affronted dishes and breads always taste even stronger as leftovers.
 With more flavor, aroma, and color release than you would otherwise have, steeping saffron is the most economical way to use this spice.